Auspicious-Rook/Root-Android-API30/README.md

 When running the emulator, I put the emulator on my path and use the command `emulator -writable-system -avd EMULATOR_NAME -http-proxy BURP_HOST_IP:PORT`.
 I use this to proxy my emulator through Burp on my Kali linux VM.

 In burp, add a proxy listener and bind it to the port used in the above command and then select all interfaces.
-This shouldallow you to intercept all traffic.
-No certificate install should be required do to the TrustMeAllready app!
+This should allow you to intercept all traffic.
+No certificate install should be required due to the TrustMeAllready app!

 ![Screenshot 2023-04-24 at 3 40 43 PM](https://user-images.githubusercontent.com/130098009/234112398-04858390-2e95-4431-b943-cf80dab6cbee.png)